FAQ

 6. All of our dog areas are separated by at least one confined area.
 For instance, a dog at play in one of our play areas would have to get through a gate, two doors, and our retail area before reaching a door leading to the outside.

 8. All dogs must undergo a strict evaluation before staying at Club K-9.
-If at any time a dog exhibits behavior that could potentially harm other dogs, his privileges will be revoked.
+If at any time a dog exhibits behavior that could potentially harm other dogs or staff, his/her privileges will be revoked.

 9. All dogs must be healthy and free of parasites and communicable diseases before staying at Club K-9.

 10. We closely monitor all dogs’ health and well-being.
-If a dog doesn’t appear to be doing well, we’ll notify his parents immediately.
+If a dog doesn’t appear to be doing well, we’ll notify his parents immediately and isolate the dog.

 Q: Can my dog get hurt or sick when staying with you?